PickNikRobotics/abb_ros2/docs/README.md

 - `623-1 Multitasking` also under `Engineering Tools`
 - `604-1 MultiMove Independent`

-Note that EGM Position Stream does not support MultiMove Coordinated - this means that coordinated, synchronized robot movement is not supported (i.e. for tasks that involved multiple robots that are working on the same moving work object).
+Note that EGM Position Stream does not support MultiMove Coordinated - this means that coordinated, synchronized robot movement is not supported (i.e. for tasks that involve multiple robots working on the same moving work object).

 ![customize](images/egm1.png)